-Dividing light from dark is not simply witnessing dawn and dusk with their smooth, calm and often romantic transition.
-This division is to make a clear distinction that they have nothing in common, it is to show they are two very different and separate entities.
+Dividing light from dark is not merely witnessing dawn and dusk with their smooth, calm, and often romantic transition.
+This division is to make a clear distinction that they have nothing in common; it is to show they are two very different and separate entities.
 As we understand in Ezekiel, above, there’s a literal barrier that separates darkness and light, the profane and saintly places.

 We’ll get into more detail later, but what we see here is that this dividing means God doesn’t have a mixture of semi-darkness or semi-light or twilight.
-He has divided it into obscure dark and bright light…complete opposites, there’s no in-between.
-We see this as the stage lights go dark and then come on again, brighter than before.
+He has divided it into deep dark and bright light: complete opposites, there’s no in-between.
+We see this as the stage lights go dark and then come on again, more radiant than before.

-We get to the point that the central conjunction and can be translated but to add further emphasis, so we can read this verse: ‘And God then called the light day, but the darkness He called night’.
-The ‘then called the light’ is to note the use of wayyiqtol for contrast with the simple ‘darkness He called‘ use of qatal.
-There’s no light in darkness and no darkness in light, there’s no God in the Serpent and there’s no Serpent in God, there’s no tohu and bohu in God’s creation and there’s no Godly creation in tohu and bohu.
+We get to the point that we can translate the central conjunction and with but to add further emphasis.
+We can now read this verse: “And God then called the light day, but the darkness He called night.
+The ‘then called the light’ is to note the use of wayyiqtol for contrast with ‘darkness He called‘ use of qatal.
+There’s no light in darkness and no darkness in light, there’s no God in the Serpent, and there’s no Serpent in God, there’s no tohu and bohu in God’s creation, and there’s no Godly creation in tohu and bohu.

 This blog post is an excerpt from chapter 8.4 of the book Origin of the Universe